sandeep-sv/youtube-clone/README.md

 - Create a .env file following the API Key Setup instructions.
 - Run the development server
     > npm run dev

+📄 License
+This project is for educational and personal portfolio purposes.